Federico Maria Sardelli transverse flute, Baroque orchestra direction

 Admission: The entrance exam is waived for those who have graduated with a Conservatory Diploma (old system) or a First-Level Bachelor Degree (new system) in their respective modern instrument (modern transverse flute for Baroque transverse flute, bassoon for Baroque bassoon and dulciana, violin for Baroque violin, cello for Baroque cello, piano or organ for harpsichord, guitar for Baroque guitar, Baroque lute and theorbo, voice for Baroque voice, any Conservatory discipline for Baroque orchestra direction).
 Those who have not received the above-mentioned diploma/degree must take the entrance exam during which the candidate must demonstrate a comparable level of technical and musical ability by performing a programme of his/her choice of maximum 20 minutes.

-Chamber music lessons will be held alternately by all teachers of the course giving to the students a multiplicity of approaches to baroque music.
+• CHAMBER MUSIC LESSONS held alternately by all teachers of the course giving to the students a multiplicity of approaches to baroque music – 2 hours

 Final Exam: The course lasts two years and ends with a final exam which consists of performances of pieces from both the 17th and 18th centuries, an extemporaneous ornamentation exercise, and an oral exam on theoretical material covered during the course.
 Download the detailed final exam information HERE.
 In order to take part in the final exam the student must attend a minimum of 80% of the lessons.
 Upon successful completion of the exam the Scuola di Musica di Fiesole will issue a certificate verifying successful completion of the course.